 Joyce joined the Diocese in 2012 as Director of Development for Schools.
 Her position has evolved and she now serves as the Director of the McMahon Parater Scholarship Foundation (MPSF).
 Joyce oversees the development efforts at 29 schools in the Diocese and manages the Educational Improvement Scholarship Tax Credit program.
 She has more than 35 years of development and marketing experience, including employment with CCS Fundraising, National Public Radio, Miami University, the Ohio State University, Florida State University and Nashville Public Television.
 She earned her Bachelor’s degree from Xavier University in Cincinnati and her Masters’ degree from Miami University in Ohio.

 Maggie earned a Doctorate from the University of Georgia in Higher Education.
 She is a member of the Virginia Gift Planning Council and was in the Inaugural Class of the Robert Hull Leadership Fellow Program of the Southeastern Council of Foundations.
-Maggie is an avid long distance runner, enjoys skeet and trap shooting, and dabbles in genealogical research for others.
+Maggie is an avid long distance runner, enjoys skeet shooting, and plays the banjo.

 Mission Advancement Manager

 Veronica joined the Diocese in 2014 and transitioned to the Catholic Community Foundation in 2015 as Administrative Assistant to the Executive Director and to the Director of Development and Operations.
 Veronica was promoted to Mission Advancement Manager in 2020.
 She is responsible for supporting parishes with offertory and social media needs.
 In addition, she works with donors to help them realize their philanthropic goals as well as help them become more connected in the Church through their mission interests.